stnert/check_systemd/README-template.md

 It requires only the [nagiosplugin](https://nagiosplugin.readthedocs.io/en/stable) library.

-You can also test a single service with the `-s` parameter.
+You can also test a single service with the `-u, --unit` parameter.

 Released under GNU GPLv2 License.